Featured products and servicesadvertise here

 |

+Amazon is a US-based e-commerce and cloud computing provider.
 Google Analytics is a free service to get detailed statistics about the visitors of a website, provided by Google.
 This includes the Ads conversion tracking and the Floodlight services.
 External Cascading Style Sheets define style rules in a separate CSS file.
 Session cookies are temporary cookies, which are deleted when the user closes the browser.
 HttpOnly cookies are used only in the HTTP protocol and not in client side scripts, which may increase security.
 Non-secure cookies may be used via an unencrypted connections, which may be a security threat.
 Gzip (GNU zip) is a file compression algorithm.
-The Internet Protocol version 6 (IPv6) provides amongst others a vastly larger address space than the preceding version 4.
-We consider a website to support IPv6 if a 128-bit address is assigned to it, regardless of the content delivered at that address.
+HTML5 is the fifth revision of the HTML standard.
+UTF-8 (8-bit Unicode Transformation Format) is a variable-length character encoding for Unicode, which is backwards compatible with ASCII.
+PNG (Portable Network Graphics) is a lossless compression image format, suitable to store graphics with uniformly colored areas, and originally introduced as a free, open-source successor of GIF.
+Locus Analytics brand

 Share this page |